dwarne/AMATH-482/README.md

 # AMATH-482
-This repository contains the projects that I worked on for my Computational Methods for Data Analysis class.
+This repository contains my best work from my Computational Methods for Data Analysis class.

 In brief, this course was focused around extracting significant information from datasets.